Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments: Theoretical framework

 \section{Theoretical framework}

-This section presents a theoretical framework for UAM traffic flow data collection based on simulation, as well as the construction of a FD for UAM traffic.
+This section presents a theoretical framework for UAM traffic data collection based on simulation, as well as the construction of FDs for UAM traffic.
 To introduce the key concepts and notations clearly, we follow the structure shown in Figure~\ref{fig:method}, which outlines three main steps: traffic generation, traffic measurement, and drone control law design.
-In Step 1, we define the experimental setup and generate drone trajectories under diverse traffic scenarios to cover a broad range of traffic states.
-Step 2 establishes an analytical framework for studying UAM traffic flow.
-It identifies the critical variables to be collected from experiments and guides the selection and calibration of an appropriate FD.
+In Step 1, we define the experimental setup and generate drone trajectories under diverse traffic scenarios to cover a broad range of traffic conditions.
+Step 2 applies the traditional traffic flow theory for ground transportation to the UAM, especially how to measure the flow and density, identify near-stationary traffic conditions, and calibrate the FDs.
 In Step 3, we discuss the control strategies for individual drones, with an emphasis on collision avoidance algorithms when multiple drones' trajectories have conflict points.
-The trajectory scenarios generated through these steps are then used as input for drone control law in the physical tests, as detailed in Section~\ref{sec:collect}.
+The trajectory scenarios generated through these steps are then used as input for the drone control law in the physical experiments, as detailed in Section~\ref{sec:collect}.
 It is important to note that this study demonstrates a benchmark implementation of the three-step framework.
 Future work may explore extended variations within each step to design and conduct more comprehensive experiments.